 I bought a very nice commuting bike in 1999 for about £550 (It was a Trek) but it got stolen from the back of my house.
 I bought a second hand bike (Trek 1000) from a neighbour for £200 as a temporary stop gap.
 17 years later, I’m still riding this temporary stopgap.
 It is essentially an aluminium road bike, adapted for commuting.
 I often check out alternative commuting bikes and have test ridden a few, partly for this blog, partly for interest in ‘upgrading’ my commuting bike.

 There is a great choice of commuting bikes for under £500.
 I would separate the choices into:

 - Classic / Retro Style Bikes – Look cool, great joy to have.
 Slower. heavier.
-Bit more expensive.
+A bit more expensive.
 Not great quality at less than £500.

 - Hybrid Bikes – best value.
 Most practical, most widely bought.
 Cheap prices due to economies of scale.

 - Mountain Bikes – Good for rough terrain like canal paths.
 Wider tyres are slower.
 FOr under £500, you won’t get a ‘real’ mountain bike, more like a hybrid geared towards the MTB range.

 - Road Bikes – Faster, narrower tyres, more aggressive riding position, but less stable than hybrid bikes.
 Useful for longer commutes and those wishing to combine commuting with training.